 - Stainless Steel Types: Stainless steel offers resistance to corrosion in three ways.
 Higher percentages of Chromium offer corrosion resistance, as an alloy.
 Higher percentages of chrome with nickel alter the microstructure from ferrite to austenite.
 The austenite offers corrosion protection.
 Certain compositions will produce what is known as duplex steel, which exhibits the qualities of ferritic and austenitic steels.

 - 300 Series Steels: The 300 series steels are the most common.
 There are two basic subtypes, in which the austenite is stabilized, or not.
 The most common types are type 304 and type 316.
 These materials exhibit microstructure problems at various temperatures.
 The austenite can be stabilized with Titanium, and Columbium (Niobium).
 These grades are type 321 and 347.
 A metallurgist is required to make the determination.
 300 series stainless steels are extremely susceptible to chloride stress cracking.

-- Duplex Steels: Duplex steels have the corrosion resistance of 300 series, the abrasion resistance of 400 series, and are not subject to chloride cracking.
+- Duplex Steels: Duplex stainless steels have the corrosion resistance of the 300 series, and the abrasion resistance of the 400 series, and are not subject to chloride cracking.